aidanwilliams01/credit-card-validator/README.md

 Test: It will add each digit together when a doubled digit is a double digit number.
 Code: luhnAlgorithm(4102080860435620)
 Expected output: 4204070760465320

+Test: It will sum all digits of the transformed set of numbers.
+Code: luhnAlgorithm(4102080860435620)
+Expected output: 50